-So one is about the fort, and second is about the canyons which we are about to see. lets not ruin the surprise, we did the entrance from the east. i.e. just after crossing the town , we took the bridge and an actually good road on the hills after certain hickup, it took us not much time to reach to the gate of the fort. till now thing was really visible, except some water bodies far right. which we thought was gandikota reservoir but it wasn't since we came from the opposite side. it took us about 2 hours or so to reach this place from Belum Caves, not to far really. this is when we dint anticipate the 40KM of the roads to be this bad.
-Anyways, No tea again, we had some coconut etc water from the shop before the entrance and then we headed inside.
+So one is about the fort, and second is about the canyons which we are about to see. lets not ruin the surprise, we did the entrance from the east. i.e. just after crossing the town , we took the bridge and an actually good road on the hills after certain hickup, it took us not much time to reach the gate of the fort. till now nothing was really visible, except few water bodies on the far right. which we thought were gandikota reservoir? one of big one? - but it wasn't since we came from the opposite side. (*according to the map ) it took us about 2 hours or so to reach this place from Belum Caves, not to far really. this is when we dint anticipate the 40KM of the roads to be this bad.
+Anyways, again there was no tea, we had some coconut water from one shop at the entrance and then we headed inside.

 Gandi is Gorge in Telagu, the canyon which you cant see even if you roam around the small fort, but view of the barren dry red land is still amazing. a little walk inside the fort towards west takes you to the pigeon tower, and there you realize, oh people are still living in the fort. but does anyone knows where our canyon is, i guess not. perhaps they do, but we are unable to exchange a word with them. language problem huh. we can certainly see a temple on our left and something high further on our right but where is the river flowing. hmm.. is this the right place? or we need to cross the mountain and then only we can see our so called grand canyon. ( no one called it that before actually until we saw it and shouted our lungs out, so its all okay uhmm)

-some of us left behind, some went to see the temple, and me and another fellow, jungleman walked on the road ahead, to see if we have any luck finding what we came here for. there was big mosque and a van standing up on the road and lots of school/college boys and girls too. we wondered if they came to see the fort or the gorge. we tried to pass our confusion forward to the maruti van driver but he dint understand either. so I thought of taking a short right, uphill before we go further down on that straight road which does point to a curve in a hill pretty much looking like if a huge river ran over it.
+some of us left behind, some went to see the temple, and me and another fellow, jungleman walked on the same road ahead, to see if we have any luck finding what we came here for. there was big mosque and a van parked up on a slope and suddenly there we see, many of school/college boys and girls. we wondered if they came to see the fort or the gorge. we tried to pass our confusion forward to the maruti van driver but he dint understand either. so I thought of taking a short right, uphill before we go further down on that straight road which does point to a curve in a hill pretty much looking like if a huge river ran over it.

 On the right we had that pool and then further up the temple, but i wasnt really looking at it rather trying to find if there is something hidden behind those huge rocks and if at all we are lucky and we find the gorge. in the hope i ignored the temple and walked a little ahead and just couldnt believe my eyes. it was that couple of hundreds feet tall tower, standing on its own on the bank of a river totally on its own, as if it was telling everyone, how strong it is, still. and what next, I started shouting and giggling which i generally don't, but hello, i was the Columbus of the day and I had the right ;)